What Kind of Treatments Do We Offer for Congenital Anomalies?

-Women with congenital GU anomalies presenting with symptoms can typically have their symptoms managed with a variety of surgical and non-surgical options.
+Women with congenital genitourinary (GU) anomalies presenting with symptoms can typically have their symptoms managed with a variety of surgical and non-surgical options.

 As each woman is unique, treatment plans are highly individualized to address her specific needs.

-As such, we have developed a multidisciplinary program composed of providers from FPMRS, reproductive endocrinology and infertility (REI), and Pediatric surgery, sexual counselors, and physical therapists.
+As such, we have developed a multidisciplinary program composed of providers from female pelvic medicine and reproductive surgery (urogynecology), reproductive endocrinology and infertility (REI), pediatric surgery, sexual counselors, and pelvic floor physical therapists.

 Managing reproductive outcomes in women with GU anomalies

 While variations of the urinary tract might not affect a woman’s reproductive potential, they might pose specific problems during pregnancy.